-In October 2019, June made history, becoming the first ever ‘Director of Creative Diversity’ at the BBC, where, as part of her role, she will develop strategies to support both on-air and production talent representation and portrayal across the BBC, its platforms and its partners, to make the BBC more inclusive and representative of the broad and diverse audience it serves.
+In October 2019, June made history becoming the first ever ‘Director of Creative Diversity’ at the BBC, where, as part of her role, she develops strategies to support both on-air and production talent representation and portrayal across the BBC, its platforms and its partners, to make the BBC more inclusive and representative of the broad and diverse audience it serves.

 Over a career spanning over 20-years, she has become one of the most recognisable faces of British television, as well as being one of the UK’s most intelligent and dynamic hosts.
 June is one of the only hosts of her generation that is equally comfortable interviewing politicians, celebrities and members of the public.

 She began her career at Kiss 100 and later became a presenter for MTV UK & Ireland, but it was when she started on Channel 4’s T4 that she truly became a household name.
 As one of the only female faces on the show for 9 years, she even interviewed Tony Blair for an exclusive special, When Tony Met June in 2005, with unprecedented access to the then British Prime Minister.